Pressio/pressio/README.md

 The full Pressio project site can be found [here](https://pressio.github.io).

+# License and Citation
+The full license is available [here](https://pressio.github.io/various/license/).

+We are working on publishing this: you can find our arXiv preprint at: https://arxiv.org/abs/2003.07798

 <!-- * `pressio-tutorials`: C++ tutorials explaining how to use `pressio` and its functionalities; -->